 The new credit card on credit report

 Once you get approved for the credit card, the new account will eventually get reported to the credit bureaus (depending on the bank it can sometimes take about 30 days).
-Once your new account gets reported then your credit will get another blow, because now you have opened a new account.
-So credit models will lower your score until they see that you prove yourself capable to handle the new credit.
+Once your new account gets reported, your credit will get another blow, because now you have opened a new account.
+Credit models will lower your score until they see that you prove yourself capable of handling the new credit.

 New credit does not affect everyone equally.
-Someone who has less open accounts or a lot of new accounts will get more affected by a new credit card than someone who has a lot of good standing and old accounts.
+Someone who has fewer open accounts or a lot of new accounts will get more affected by a new credit card than someone who has a lot of good standing, old accounts.

 Average Age Of Credit

 There are a lot of credit blogs and credit analysts that claim that one of the things credit models will look at is your average age of credit.
 For example, if you have one credit card that is 5 years old and one card that is 2.5 years old then your average age of credit will be 3.25 years.
 But now if you open a new card then the new card will bring down your average age of credit to 2.5 years which may result in a lower credit score.
-I personally never found this to be true (read more here), so even though I do agree that as long as the new account is new (less than 6 months) your score will be affected by the new account, but once six months pass your score will be back to the same or even higher then it was before, regardless of what your average age of credit is now.
+I personally never found this to be true (read more about this here), so even though I do agree that as long as the new account is new (less than 6 months) your score will be affected by the new account, I still believe once six months pass your score will be back to the same or even higher than it was before, regardless of what your average age of credit is now.

 Before opening a new credit card account consider the following:

-1) You score will go down by a few points when you apply as a result of the credit inquiry.
-This will be no matter if you get approved or not.
+1) Your score will go down by a few points when you apply as a result of the credit inquiry.
+This will occur no matter if you get approved or not.
 This effect will last for one to two months.